-D.C. is a fabulous city to visit in the summer.
-While the weather can be a little unpredictable, you’re guaranteed to find loads of great summer events to enjoy.
+DC is a fabulous city to visit in the summer.
+High temperatures bring the sun to the city and you’re guaranteed to find loads of great events where you can enjoy the sunshine.

-If you’re planning a visit and looking for things to do in Washington DC in the summer 2019, check out our list of the top attractions and activities going on this year, including…
+If you’re planning a visit and looking for things to do in Washington DC in summer 2020, check out our list of the top attractions and activities going on this year, including…

 - Georgetown Summer Sunset Cinema Series